 Slavery and the Civil War Packet: You can find out more about our Slavery notebook pages here.

-Or you can purchase the Slavery and Civil War Unit.
-It covers the trans-Atlantic slave trade and slavery in the New World, Territorial Growth, and the Civil War.
-It is $4.00
+The Slavery and Civil War Unit covers the trans-Atlantic slave trade and slavery in the New World, Territorial Growth, and the Civil War.

 Don’t forget to check your PayPal email address for the download link.

 If you have any questions or problems, feel free to email me! ~ Liesl

 Here is more information about the European History Packet: